PHP 8.3: Key Changes Every Developer Should Know

 }

 This is primarily useful in debugging, monitoring, and profiling tools that need to track resource lifecycle.
-In normal application code, it is not a feature you reach for often, but when you need it, not having it creates real friction.
+In normal application code, it is not a feature you reach for every day, but when you need it, not having it creates real friction.
 Connection pooling libraries, logging systems that attach resource metadata, and test harnesses that verify resource cleanup all benefit from this addition.
+It removes the need for wrapper classes or associative array workarounds that developers previously had to build just to track resource identity.

 Anonymous Class Improvements